-ITS 388AL Topics in Information Technology: Programming Technologies - Assembly Language Programming (3)
+ITS 388AL Topics in Information Technology: Programming Technologies - Assembly Language Programming (3) 3 hours lecture per week

 Prerequisite(s): A grade of "C" or higher in ITS 228 and a grade of "C" or higher in ITS 229AD; or consent of instructor, Information Technology Program Coordinator or Business, Legal & Technology Education Department Chairperson.
 Recommended Preparation: Knowledge of any higher level programming language such as Python, Java, C#, C++, PHP, JavaScript.